EMCL-Research-ITSecLab/ctf-watcher/WazuhAgent/README.md

-# Manuel Wazuh Agent SetUp
+# Manual Wazuh Agent Set Up
-You can manually set up a Wazuh Agent or install it on a different maschine by running
+You can manually set up a Wazuh Agent or install it on a different machine by running
 ```
 set_up_agent.sh
 ```
-To get all the available script options use the -h or --help option:
+To get all the available script options, use the -h or --help option:

 ```
 set_up_agent.sh -h